 Tragic Offaly teenager's funeral to be broadcast on YouTube

-The funeral of 14-year-old Aoife Doyle will be broadcast on YouTube this week amid the current Covid-19 funeral restrictions.
+The funeral of 14-year-old Aoife Doyle will be broadcast on YouTube on Thursday, March 26 at 11am amid the current Covid-19 funeral restrictions.

 The Clara teenager died following a road traffic accident on the Ballycumber Road in Clara on Friday evening, March 20.